WebThingsIO/registration_server/doc/flow.md

 8.  **[gateway <-> cloud]** Use `/dnsconfig` to send the LE challenge token to the registration server.
 9.  **[LE <-> cloud]** LE does a DNS lookup for the desired domain.
 Lookup is handled by registration server, and the challenge token is returned.
 10. **[gateway <-> LE]** Generate the certificates, restart the server on HTTPS.
-11. **[gateway <-> cloud]** Gateway sets up a secure tunnel to the registration server through PageKite.
+11. **[gateway <-> cloud]** (If using tunneling, rather than dynamic DNS) Gateway sets up a secure tunnel to the registration server through PageKite.
 This makes the gateway UI accessible through the internet, at the desired domain, with no extra effort by the user.
 12. **[gateway <-> browser]** Redirect from http://gateway.local:8080 to https://mydomain.mozilla-iot.org.
 13. **[gateway <-> browser]** Create the gateway admin account with an email address.
 14. **[gateway <-> cloud]** Periodically ping the cloud service using `/ping`.